Situju Tuju Cruise Raja Ampat

 It’s not just “a good dive.”
 It’s getting into the water and thinking: Okay, This is another level..
 We were there right after a hurricane and had good visibility 7 out of 8 days, we can’t even imagine how it would be in completely calm conditions.

-What impressed us most was the constant abundance.
-No empty moments, no lifeless areas.
+What blew us away was the sheer abundance everywhere.
+No empty stretches, no lifeless areas.
 Everywhere you looked, there was life— lots of it.
 Big fish, small fish, medium fish, every size imaginable, impossible colors, and corals that seemed endless.
 Dive after dive, without exception.
 A perfect 10.

 We’ve dived many spots in other parts of the world, and here it was incredible to feel again what it’s like to be inside something truly alive.
 This isn’t just a beautiful reef — it’s a reef in full health.
 Fish everywhere, incredibly healthy corals again and again.